d-e-s-o/git-subrepo/git-subrepo/README.md

 to link it symbolically (or copy/move) into a directory contained in the ``PATH`` environment variable.
 Usually, one also wants to rename it to not contain the .py extension anymore.

+**git-subrepo** comes with full tab completion support for all commands, options, and arguments of the same (a feature currently only tested with bash(1)).
+It ships with a file providing the completion function that has to be sourced in the shell of interest.
+In typical installations, this file would be loaded in one of the shell initialization files, ``~/.bashrc``, for example.

 If you are using [Gentoo Linux](https://www.gentoo.org/), there is an [ebuild](https://github.com/d-e-s-o/git-subrepo-ebuild)